Wyamio/Wyam.Web/input/docs/concepts/io.md

 Two types of classes are used, *paths* and *files/directories*.

 Path classes (`FilePath` and `DirectoryPath`) describe the location of a file or directory.
 Paths can be either absolute (I.e., starting from the root of a particular file system) or relative.
 They can be easily joined together and otherwise manipulated.
-Every absolute path also contains information about what *provider* the path is intended to be used with but are not directly tied to that provider (see below for informaion about providers).
+Every absolute path also contains information about what *provider* the path is intended to be used with but are not directly tied to that provider (see below for information about providers).

 File and directory classes (primarily implementations of `IFile` and `IDirectory`) point directly to a potential file or directory within a given file system.
 They are usually obtained given a path that points to them.
 Each provider implements their own file and directory classes as appropriate for that provider.
 File and directory implementations often provide functionality for reading and writing files, creating directories, and otherwise manipulating the file system.

-# <a name="case-sensitivity"></a>Case Sensitivity
+# Case Sensitivity

 Different file systems have different rules about case sensitivity.
 Ideally, we'd be able to follow the rules of the underlying file system.
 However, because of the way Wyam uses virtual paths (see the discussion on input paths below), and because multiple file systems might be in use at once, we have to operate with the assumption that paths are case-sensitive.
 Otherwise, we would consider paths equivalent when they might not be. **All paths in Wyam are case sensitive.** That means that when you compare a `FilePath`, "foo.txt" is different from "Foo.txt".
 Note, however, that a given file provider *might* be case-insensitive in which case these paths would actually point to the same file.